Jcalderwood1/homework/README.md

 # homework

-This is a fun sample project I created as part of an interview process.
+This is a fun sample project I created in clojure(script).
 The codebase contains three nested projects:

 1. A command line app that takes in three file types (csv, pipe-delimited, space-delimited), parses records, sorts the records based on various fields, and displays the result to the console.